IATI/D-Portal/documents/ctrack_texts.md

 ===================

 Change the tongue to "non" to view references for where these translations are on the web page.
+These also apply to hover states.

 eg. http://d-portal.org/html/uganda/?tongue=non#view=main